PrachiVakshi/SoftwareCodes/README.md

-# SoftwareCodes
+# SoftwareProjects
-Programs run on 8085 microprocessor trainer kit and MATLAB
+Programs run on 8085 microprocessor trainer kit and MATLAB.